 The Courthouse Gallery is located at the side entrance of the Old County Courthouse, corner of Canada and Lower Amherst Streets, Lake George, NY.
 Currently we are open by appointment only, but hope to continue regular gallery hours in February, 2021.
 Regular gallery hours during exhibitions are Wednesday through Friday 12 – 5 pm, Saturday 12 – 4 pm.
 We suggest that you contact the gallery before your visit, since NYS guidelines related to Covid-19 may change.
 Call 518-323-5499, or email [email protected].

-This exhibition is funded in part by the Town and Village of Lake George; 518 Profiles; Price Chopper’s Golub Foundation, Stewart’s Shops and the Dake Family Foundations, and LGAP members.
+This exhibition is funded in part by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; the Town and Village of Lake George; Price Chopper’s Golub Foundation; 518 Profiles; Stewart’s Shops and the Dake Family Foundations, and LGAP members.
 Please Join us today!